Fine-Grained GRPO for Precise Preference Alignment in Flow Models: Experiments

 \subsection{Further exploration of varying inference steps}

-In the main experiment Tab.~\ref{tab:main_table}, we maintained the same inference settings as DanceGRPO and MixGRPO, generating images with a resolution of $1024 \times 1024$ in $50$ steps.
+In the main experiment Tab.~\ref{tab:main_table}, we maintained the same inference settings as DanceGRPO and MixGRPO.
 Notably, our MGAI module, which evaluates denoising samples of different granularities in a mixed manner, provides a more comprehensive assessment.
 With the assistance of this module, G$^2$RPO exhibits stronger robustness to varying denoising step configurations.
 As shown in Tab.~\ref{tab:more_exp}, all flow-based GRPO methods are jointly trained with HPS-v2.1 and CLIP.
-When the total inference timesteps are reduced to $20$ or even $10$ steps, G$^2$RPO still achieved significant performance improvements across various in-domain and out-of-domain evaluation reward models.
+When the total inference timesteps are reduced to $20$ or even $10$ steps, G$^2$RPO still achieved significant performance improvements across various in-domain and out-of-domain evaluation reward models, thereby demonstrating the value of multi-granularity assessment.